Jojotyp/dotfiles/README.md

 Run `bash install.sh` in the terminal to overwrite existing dotfiles in ~ for custom settings.
 This can create backups of old dotfiles.

-## Add a new .dotfile
+## Add a new dotfile
-- create the .dotfile
+- create the dotfile
 - add its name in install.sh

 ## hints repo for information on all aspects of development and on installing other projects